 Air passenger rights: beyond the textbook

 To avoid such situations – or, more realistically, reduce the scale of unpleasant discriminatory incidents – Office of Aviation Enforcement and Proceedings of the US Department of Transportation issued the official guidance for airline personnel on non-discrimination in air travel.
 It is about to provide great help in avoiding situations where a passenger is removed from the flight due to security concerns by giving way to common prejudices while a simple fact-based investigation and effective communication with a traveler in question could clarify the situation well enough to dispel any suspicions.
-Among other affirmations, it states that ‘airline personnel should take steps to conduct an objective, fact-based inquiry to ensure that a decision [to remove the passenger from a flight due to alleged safety threat, concerning the other passengers or the flight itself] is reasonable and rational and follows company policy.
-If [a crew member] concludes, after a fact-based inquiry, that a passenger may pose a safety or security threat and should be removed from a flight, it is important that the removal is conducted respectfully and with discretion.’
+Among other affirmations, it states that ‘airline personnel should take steps to conduct an objective, fact-based inquiry to ensure that a decision is reasonable and rational and follows company policy.
+If concludes, after a fact-based inquiry, that a passenger may pose a safety or security threat and should be removed from a flight, it is important that the removal is conducted respectfully and with discretion.’

 All of this could be linked to an unanticipated rise in superstitious behavior – which surprisingly often leads to wide-escalated incidents of unlawful discrimination – and seems to have spread all over the United States.
 And while according to statistics, the percentage of incidents, related to alleged cases of ancestry or gender-based discrimination is continuously declining, the figures of reported events, involving race or color-related discrimination in the air transportation sector have risen to seemingly unexplainable heights.
 What is more, the reports regarding highly controversial cases of plane removals and denied boarding given to civil rights organizations burst to a level unrecorded since the 9/11 attacks and the period before their 10-year anniversary.